robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 - **Purpose:** Analyze critical data flows deep in the system design for a single scenario of interest

+???
+While there is no upper limit on the levels, the details in a level 1 or level 2 DFD should be sufficient in most practical cases.
+A Level 2 diagram adds more information to a Level 1 diagram to surface security issues embedded deep within the system.
+In some cases, the Level 2 diagram might be a more faithful representation of the system runtime environment.

 ---
 class: middle
 ## DFD Level 2 Example

 ![Example of DFD Level 2](images/dfd2.svg)

+???
+Here we see that a Level 2 DFD adds more information to the Canvas web app process.
+This diagram makes it clear that there is a front-end HTTP server process that communicates using HTTP with a backend application server.
+While these processes may exist on the same machine, they are in separate memory spaces at runtime during system execution, justifying their separation in the DFD.

 ---
 class: middle